shatadruCK/salesforce-devops-demo/README.md

 **Data Deployment with SFDX Data Migration Utility (SFDMU):**
 Leverage the power of the SFDX Data Migration Utility (SFDMU) to efficiently deploy data to your Salesforce org.
 This feature enables you to easily populate your org with test data or migrate data between environments.

+**Static Code Anlysis:** Incorporated static code analysis using PMD as a key feature within the CI/CD pipeline, enabling automatic detection of code issues and ensuring adherence to coding standards, thereby enhancing code quality and maintainability.

 # **Project Structure**